lingxuez/sLED/README.md

 library("devtools")
 devtools::install("/path/to/sLEDpackage")
 ```
+where `"/path/to/sLEDpackage"` should be the path to this directory in your computer.

 Alternatively, in terminal, go to the directory that contains the package directory, and use
 ```
 $ R CMD build sLED